ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 {{site.data.keyword.cloud_notm}} Support has access to your VMware virtualization environment.
 * For VMware Solutions Shared, {{site.data.keyword.cloud_notm}} manages the virtualization environment and this access cannot be revoked.
 * For VMware Solutions Dedicated, IBM maintains this access to enable automated day 2 operations such as capacity expansion, and to enable support for problem resolution.
-For more information, see:
+For more information, see the following topics.
    * [Policy for accessing clients instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_compl_info#vc_compl_info-policy-for-access-client-inst)
    * [Consent to accessing client environments](/docs/vmwaresolutions?topic=vmwaresolutions-vc_compl_info#vc_compl_info-consent-to-access-client-environment)